cruncher/sparky/README.md

 If a controller is not defined, Sparky uses the <code>data-model</code> directly as the scope.

+Sparky also understands how to bind to some SVG attributes.

 ### Using Sparky's template tags in HTML

 For the following examples, let's give Sparky some data: